Penn-State-Microbiome-Center/KickStart-Workshop-2021/Day5-Shotgun/README.md

 2. On the top, click the dropdown for "Interactive Apps"
 3. Click "RHEL7 Interactive Desktop"
 4. Change the allocation drop-down to "wff3_g_g_lc_icds-training"
-5. Select the "ACI-b Basic Core" on the "Node type" drop down
+5. Select the "ACI-b Standard Core" on the "Node type" drop down
 6. Click "Launch"

 ## SSH